Photonics Department, IGF FUW

 - Structured optics and optofluidics (prof. dr hab.
 Ryszard Buczyński) – the research group has many years of experience in the design, development (technology) and characterization of photonic and nanostructured optical fibres as well as air-core and hybrid optical fibres (combining optical, imaging, electrical and microfluidic functionalities).

-Part of the research is carried out within the bachelor's theses (course: European Studies on Ophthalmic Optics and Optometry) and master's theses (course: Optometry).
+Part of the research is carried out within the bachelor's thesis (course: European Studies on Ophthalmic Optics and Optometry) and master's thesis (course: Optometry).
 Scientific research and specialized didactic classes take place within the Academic Centre for Education of Optometrists at the University of Warsaw, operating as a student's laboratory, with a clinical part allowing for the admission and examination of patients.